List of Desperate Housewives characters: Jackson Braddock

 Jackson Braddock (Gale Harold) is Susan's boyfriend throughout the fifth season.
 He is briefly introduced at the end of the fourth season finale, which flashforwards five years into the future.
 The couple continues dating in the fifth season.
 The origins of their relationship are explained in a flashback in "Mirror, Mirror", in which Susan, having just divorced Mike, engages in casual sex with Jackson, her house painter.
 Initially, Susan insists on keeping their relationship a secret.
 However, Mike and M.J. soon learn of the relationship and are both supportive.
-Jackson sustains serious injuries in a nightclub fire after Dave Williams, who set the fire, traps him in the club's restroom."Me and My Town".
-David Warren (director), Lori Kirkland Baker (writer).
-Desperate Housewives.
-ABC.
-November 30, 2008.
-Season 5, no. 9.
+Jackson sustains serious injuries in a nightclub fire after Dave Williams, who set the fire, traps him in the club's restroom.
 After recovering, Jackson decides to move to Riverton and pursue a career opportunity at a college in Riverton and invites Susan to come with him.
 Susan ultimately decides not to go with him.
 Jackson returns later in the season and asks Susan to marry him, as his visa has expired and he must marry an American citizen to avoid being deported to Canada.
 Dave fears that Jackson could inform police of his involvement in the club fire and reports him to immigration officials.
 Jackson is subsequently deported.

 On October 14, 2008, Harold entered intensive care after a motorcycle accident.
 He sustained several injuries, including brain swelling and a fractured shoulder.
-While Desperate Housewives were required to rewrite one scene in the episode "City on Fire", Gale's absence did not delay production.Mitovich, Matt (October 16, 2008).
-"Gale Harold Now "Critical But Stable"; Housewives Begins Rewrites.
-TV Guide.
-Retrieved December 24, 2011.
+While Desperate Housewives were required to rewrite one scene in the episode "City on Fire", Gale's absence did not delay production.
 Originally, the writers had planned to end the character's storyline around midseason, but Harold's accident forced them to push the storyline's resolution to the end of the season.
 Following the accident, Harold recorded dialogue for an offscreen speaking part in the January 2009 episode "Home is the Place".
 In April 2009, Harold returned to the series six months following the accident to continue his character's storyline.
 While reviewing the fifth season, TV Guide's Matt Roush commented the introduction of Harold, as well as other new cast members, "make Wisteria Lane once again an irresistible place to revisit."